bodzi/interview_project/README.md

 #### Verify Message

-To connect to the Kafka container and verify produced messages, you can use a tool like [Kafkacat](https://github.com/edenhill/kafkacat) or the built-in Kafka console tools.
+To connect to the Kafka container and verify produced messages.

 1. Connect to the Kafka container: